CCExtractor/ccextractor/docs/Rust_migration_guide.md

 - `lib_ccxr` crate -> **The Idiomatic Rust layer**

   - Path: `src/rust/lib_ccxr`
-  - This layer will be the code written as one is supposed to write in idiomatic Rust.
+  - This layer will contain the migrated idiomatic Rust.
 It will have complete documentation and tests.

 - `libccxr_exports` module -> **The C-like Rust layer**